ShortnStubby/HA-iDRAC/ha-idrac-controller-dev/README.md

 **For the stable version (if available), please refer to the main add-on list or a different repository/branch as indicated by the developer.**

 ---
+**Next Roadmap Goal: Multi-Server Support.
+This is as yet NOT working**

 **Control your Dell PowerEdge server's fan speeds based on CPU temperature and monitor key server metrics directly from Home Assistant.**